My Dad's Bigger Than Your Dad Festival

 By attending the festival you give your express consent for you / your likeness to be included in any film / video, photography and / or audio recording that can be used by My Dad’s Bigger Than Your Dad Festival organisers in any and all media for any purpose at any time throughout the world, and the copyright of which is owned by My Dad’s Bigger Than Your Dad Festival without payment or compensation.

-Apologies if this may sound heavy handed, but is primarily just to cover that social media sites can be accessed internationally.
+Apologies if this may sound heavy handed, but it is primarily just to cover so that social media sites can be accessed internationally.

 Noise & Lighting

 Prolonged or excessive exposure to loud music can cause damage to your hearing, so please remember to give your ears a break when watching live music and / or wear suitable earplugs.